For help with downloading and installing Quirkos, click here.

-Quirkos only works with text data at the moment, but you can import files directly from recent Word files (.docx), Text (.txt), Rich Text (.rtf) and Portable Document Format (.pdf).
-These are the most common formats you will encounter, but it's also possible to bring in spreadsheet data if you save it in Comma Seperated Values (.csv) file, which is the default export format for many online survey websites.
+Quirkos only works with text data and you can import files directly from Word files (.docx), Text (.txt), Rich Text (.rtf) and Portable Document Format (.pdf).
+These are the most common formats you will encounter, but it's also possible to bring in spreadsheet data if you saved in a Comma Seperated Values (.csv) file, which is the default export format for many online survey platforms.

 It's also possible to use the copy and paste functions on your computer to create a new source in Quirkos.
 This is useful to bring in data from a webpage (like a blog article, or social media stream) or even if you just want a small part of a larger documents.
 Finally, you can create a blank source that you can write directly into.
 This works well for recording ongoing memos, and copying and pasting from multiple sources.

 You will see your text sources shown as a column on the right side of the screen.
-At the bottom are tabs which can be used to display the last three sources used.
+At the top are tabs which can be used to display the last three sources used.
 At the left of these is the Source Browser button which shows a list of all the sources in the project, and how much coding has been done on them.
-Clicking on a source here will load it in the text view.
+Clicking on a source here will load it in the text view column.

 What topics do you want to pick out from your data?
-In Quirkos these themes or nodes are represented by coloured bubbles which grow each time you add some text to them.
+In Quirkos these themes or 'nodes' are represented by coloured bubbles which grow each time you add some text to them.
 They are used to group sections of the text on a particular topic, such as Family, Voting, or Disagreements.
 You can create a new topic category by clicking on the (+) button on the top right of the canvas view area on the right of the screen.
 A new bubble is created with a random colour and location, and a dialogue pops up to let you change the name, description and colour of the bubble.
+Right clicking on a bubble later gives you options to edit the properties again.
 These topic bubbles, or 'Quirks' can be moved anywhere around the canvas, by dragging and dropping them.
-You can also create a bubble at a particular location by right clicking.
+You can also create a bubble at a particular location by right clicking on some empty space.

 It's also possible to group your themes, which is again a simple drag and drop.
 Just drop one bubble onto another, and it becomes a nested sub-category.
 For example you might have a category for Bread, and many different types as sub-categories, like Brown, Wholemeal, Rye, Sour-dough.
 You can even have sub-sub categories such as Bread -> Brown –> Seeded.

 Once you have some topic bubbles, you can code data to them by selecting some text, and dragging and dropping that selection onto the bubble.
-Every time you do this, you will see the bubble get a little bigger, and a colour coded highlight appear around the section of text in the source.
-You can remove a piece of coded text by right clicking at any time on the highlighted section.
+Every time you do this, you will see the bubble get a little bigger, and a colour coded highlight will appear around the section of text in the source.
+You can remove a piece of coded text by right clicking at any time on the highlighted stipe in the side column.